 You can assemble your kit from your favorite brands, or save time and possibly money by buying a pre-assembled kit.

-1. Instead of spending money buying lip liner, use eye shadow applied with a brush and covered with lipstick.
-Works just as well!
+- Instead of spending money buying lip liner, use eyeshadow applied with a brush and covered with lipstick.
+This works just as well!

-3. Apply foundation over the lips before applying liner or lipstick – this removes uneven tones.
+- Apply foundation over the lips before applying liner or lipstick.
+This removes uneven tones.